 What is most suitable will vary with the application, and a bit of research will be needed to find the best solution for your home.

-Sheep’s wool, woodfibre insulation or cork (try Ty Mawr) are the best options for people looking for good levels of breathability and those interested in the eco-credentials of a product.
-Natural materials do not ‘gas-off’ (release toxins) and come from renewable sources.
+- Natural materials Sheep’s wool, woodfibre insulation or cork (try Ty Mawr) are good options for people looking for good levels of breathability and those interested in the eco-credentials of a product.
+Natural materials do not ‘gas-off’ (release toxins) either.

-It is the floor voids, reveals and returns that need particular attention to ensure continuity in the insulation and eliminate cold bridges.
-Generally, thinner materials are needed and there is a selection available — from paints such as Therma-Coat Acrylic Insulating Primer to aerogels like Spacetherm.
+- Thin insulation It is the floor voids, reveals and returns that need particular attention to ensure continuity in the insulation and eliminate cold bridges.
+Generally, thinner materials are needed here and there is a selection available — from paints such as Therma-Coat Acrylic Insulating Primer to aerogels like Spacetherm.

-So, is Internal Insulation the Right Choice for Your Home?
+Is Internal Wall Insulation Right for Your Home?

-Internal wall insulation presents its own set of problems, but there are certain instances where it is the only option.
-Perhaps the way to look at it is that it is better than doing nothing and it has a better payback than external insulation, which possibly makes it worthwhile overcoming the problems it presents.
+Internal wall insulation presents its own set of problems.
+It is cheaper than external wall insulation – up to 50 per cent less – but less effective, potentially more problematic and more disruptive, certainly if the house is being occupied while the work is going on.
+Perhaps the way to look at it is that it is better than doing nothing and it has a better payback than external wall insulation, which possibly makes it worthwhile overcoming the problems it presents.

 - It is cheaper than external wall insulation (up to 50 per cent less)

-- It is more likely to cause damp problems (so needs a lot of planning)
+- It is more likely to cause damp problems (so needs careful planning)

 - You will lose internal floor area